MailOnline/state-keeper/README.md

         {from:"playing", to:"paused"},
         {from:"paused", to:"playing"}
       ],
-      reset: [
-        {from: new RegExp('.*'), to: 'ready'}
+      reset: {from: new RegExp('.*'), to: 'ready'}
-      ]
     });

 In this example if the videoPlayer fires the "reset" event I want to go back to the initial "ready" state whatever the current state is.
+For this transition I have used an object instead of the usual array of objects, I can do it when I have only one possible transition from one event.
 I can also use a function to do even more complex stuff:

     var state = StateKeeper(videoPlayer, {